jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/d7e92b57-1823-45fc-96c8-3638eccadb82)

-Also bear in mind savy users might find websites that have chatbots with no content filter so this by no means a substitute for good DLP.
+Also bear in mind savy users might find legitimate company websites that have chatbots with no content filter so this by no means a substitute for good DLP.

 ![image](https://github.com/user-attachments/assets/a36ef817-3fae-4abd-b58e-12de46ae3c86)